jlperona-teaching/ecs154a-winter20/lab4/lab4.rst

 Hint: much like the Hamming(7,4) circuit, a decoder will be very useful here.

 Note that in this problem, *wen* will be provided for you.
+You should hook this up to the appropriate pin on the register module.
 When combining everything together, you will need to determine when *wen* should be 0 or 1.

-Additionally, you will need to attach the *resetall* signal to the reset pin of the flip flops in your registers.
+Additionally, you will need to attach the *resetall* signal to the reset pin of your registers.
 When this signal is asserted, all registers should be reset to 0.
 This is used to reset the CPU back to the start.

 Subcircuits and Constraints
 """""""""""""""""""""""""""

-I'd highly recommend making a subcircuit for a single register then using copies of the subcircuit to implement subsequent registers.
-You can use the register you built in Lab 3 as a basis for the individual register, but you will need to make some minor modifications to that one.
+You should (and effectively must) use registers to implement this problem.
+Flip flops don't have a write enable pin, which causes an interesting side effect when playing with the clock on attempting to disable a write.

-You may not use registers or RAM to implement your register file; doing so will result in a 0 for this problem.
+You may not use RAM to implement your register file; doing so will result in a 0 for this problem.
-Use flip flops of any type.
 Using a RAM will cause your CPU to break when we use the ``-load`` command line argument for the next problem.

 4. Single Cycle CPU [40]